Trump, Kim to meet for historic handshake - AFP

 On the eve of the meeting, aides from both sides were still scrambling to narrow yawning differences over "denuclearisation", which means vastly different things to the two parties.

-Trump, who is due to leave Singapore on Tuesday evening, will use what he says are long-honed instincts to see whether Kim is bluffing, buying time or serious.
+Trump, who is due to leave Singapore on Tuesday evening, will use what he says are long-honed instincts to see whether Kim if bluffing, buying time or serious.

 Secretary of State Mike Pompeo said on Monday that the United States was willing to offer the regime "unique" security guarantees, to "provide them sufficient certainty that they can be comfortable that denuclearisation is not something that ends badly for them".